Computing in the Arts

 In the future, he hopes to produce music and music-related apps.
 “One dream of mine is to open my own label and the catch would be to integrate this 3-D approach.
 Fortunately, this program is really helping me move in that direction.
 And what’s really appealing is having professors who actually sit down one-on-one to talk and help you out.
 That’s an amazing resource.”

-The CITA program is partially supported by the National Science Foundation and Google.
+The program is taught by faculty from several departments.
+It is partially supported by the National Science Foundation, Google and IBM.

 ❱❱ Courses taught include: Animation and Virtual Worlds, Game Programming, Intro to Computer Music and Graphic Design and Digital Media.